Riad Ismat: Early life, education and career

 Ismat studied English literature at the Damascus University and graduated in 1968.
-In 2000, he became Rector of the Academy of Dramatic Arts, after years of teaching.
+In 2000, he became Rector of the Higher Institute of Dramatic Arts, after years of teaching at the same institution.
 In 2003, Ismat became Director General of Syrian State Radio and Television, then held the post of Syrian Vice-Minister of Culture.
-In 2005, he was appointed Ambassador to Pakistan and in 2010, Syrian Ambassador to Qatar.
-In October 2010, Ismat was appointed as Minister of Culture, serving in that post until 23 June 2012.
-From 2013 to 2014, he served as Buffett Center Visiting Scholar at Concordia University in River Forest, Illinois.
+In 2005, he was appointed Ambassador to Pakistan and, in 2010, Syrian Ambassador to Qatar.
+In October 2010, he was appointed as Minister of Culture, serving in that post until 23 June 2012.
+From 2013 to 2014, he was a Buffett Center Visiting Scholar at Concordia University in River Forest, Illinois.

 Theatre

 Ismat directed more than 15 theatrical productions, including interpretations of Shakespeare, Tennessee Williams and Frank Wedekind, as well as producing his own personal vision of The Arabian Nights.
 He founded the first mime troupe in Syria and taught mime, acting and directing at the Higher Institute of Dramatic Arts in Damascus.
 There, he taught the Stanislavsky-based method of acting.

-His breakthrough as a playwright came with The Game of Love & Revolution; among his best known dramatic works are: Was Dinner Good, dear Sister; Mourning Becomes Antigone; Sinbad; Shahryar's Nights; Abla & Antar; Mata Hari; The Banana Republic and In Search of Zenobia.
+His breakthrough as a playwright came with The Game of Love & Revolution.
+Among his best known dramatic works are: Was Dinner Good, dear Sister; Mourning becomes Antigone; Sindbad; Shahryar's Nights; Abla & Antar; Mata Hari; The Banana Republic and In Search of Zenobia.